Book Bans

 PEN America tracks book bans and fights censorship in public schools and libraries across the country.

 Books are under profound attack in the United States.
-In the 2023-2024 school year, PEN America counted more than 10,000 book bans in public schools.
+Our latest report, Banned in the USA: The Normalization of Book Banning, found that 6,870 books bans were enacted during the 2024-25 school year, across 23 states and 87 public school districts.
 And everywhere, it is the books that have long fought for a place on the shelf that are being targeted.
 Books by authors of color, by LGBTQ+ authors, by women.
 Books about racism, sexuality, gender, history.
 PEN America pushes back against censorship and the intolerance and exclusion that undergird it.

 The United States Capitol Building in Washington, D.C., featuring its iconic white dome, surrounded by green lawns, trees, and a clear blue sky.